 Some approved events will be randomly selected for audit.
 If your event has been selected, we will send you notification in good time, and a Clinician Reviewer and a member of our administrative staff will attend your event.

 Doctors who present/speak at your event are entitled to claim for their attendance, so you should provide them with the same evidence of attendance as given to your attendees.

-In addition, your presenters can claim an additional 5 CPD credits in the Research or Teaching CPD category if you provide them with confirmation of their input into your event.
+In addition, your presenters can claim an additional 5 CPD credits in the Research or Teaching CPD category for the first-time preparation and delivery of their presentation if you provide them with confirmation of their input into your event.

 Download: Research or Teaching Evidence Template